UniTime/unitime-doc/installation.md

 ## Remote Solver Server(s)

-By default, all timetabling problems are solved within the application (using the same Java Virtual Machine), however, especially for bigger institutions, it might be desired to solve the timetabling problems by one or more separate solver servers.
+By default, all timetabling problems are solved within the application (using the same Java Virtual Machine); however, especially for bigger institutions, it might be desired to solve the timetabling problems by one or more separate solver servers.

 All the necessary libraries are in the solver folder of the distribution except the JDBC driver.
 For MySQL 8.x download [mysql-connector-java-8.0.33.jar](https://repo1.maven.org/maven2/com/mysql/mysql-connector-j/8.0.33/mysql-connector-j-8.0.33.jar),  or for Oracle download [ojdbc8.jar](https://www.oracle.com/database/technologies/appdev/jdbc-downloads.html).
 If a different version of the driver is downloaded, rename it to mysql-connector-java.jar or ojdbc8.jar.